-Rembrandt van Rijn’s “Self-Portrait at the Age of 34,” on loan from the National Gallery in London, is on view at the Norton Simon Museum in Pasadena through March 5.
+Rembrandt’s “Self-Portrait at the Age of 34,” on loan from the National Gallery in London, is on view at the Norton Simon Museum through March 5.
 The appearance marks the painting’s U.S. debut.

 Prodigiously talented, and prolific in a wide range of styles and subjects, his oeuvre includes landscapes, mythological and religious works, and portraits.

 Though now widely considered one of the greatest artists the world has known, and certainly the most important in Dutch art history, Rembrandt’s later years were marked by personal tragedy and financial catastrophe.

 You can not only “feel” Rembrandt’s paintings: you can smell them.

 In his 702-page opus, Rembrandt’s Eyes, art historian Simon Schama observes: “From the beginning, he was powerfully drawn to ruin; the poetry of imperfection…The piebald, the scrofulous, the stained, and the encrusted were matters for close and loving inspection; irregularities to run through his fingering gaze.”